-The latter point emphasising the fact that a timber base alone may allow deflection, which is beyond the tolerance of the ceramic covering to be applied, therefore the need for rigid sheeting and screw fixing is essential to ensure stability and rigidity.
+This latter point emphasises the fact that a timber base alone may allow deflection, which is beyond the tolerance of the ceramic covering to be applied, therefore the need for rigid sheeting and screw-fixing is essential to ensure stability and rigidity.

-To prevent excessive deflection it is essential that the board is 18 – 20mm thick and that the insulating material is sufficiently dense and rigid to support the expected load without risk of excessive compression or movement.
+To prevent excessive deflection, it is essential that the board is 18mm – 20mm thick and that the insulating material is sufficiently dense and rigid to support the expected load without risk of excessive compression or movement.

-Joints between the sections of chipboard should be tongue and groove located and bonded with a waterproof wood adhesive.
-Any ded joints between adjacent boards must be fully supported as butt butt-jointed edges to prevent deflection between the two.
+Joints between the sections of chipboard should be tongue-and-groove located and bonded with a waterproof wood adhesive.
+Any dead joints between adjacent boards must be fully supported as butt-jointed edges to prevent deflection between the two.

-All timbers used in the construction of the floor must be moisture stabilised to the conditions expected within the finished location. expected Moisture stability should be further protected by the installation of an effective damp-proof membrane within the base structure and proof sufficient heat and ventilation to control humidity within the service environment.
+All timbers used in the construction of the floor must be moisture-stabilised to the conditions expected within the finished location.
+Expected moisture-stability should be further protected by the installation of an effective damp-proof membrane within the base structure and provide sufficient heat and ventilation to control humidity within the service environment.

-Timber surfaces receiving tiles should be clean, dust-free and clear dust of any surface coatings likely to impede the adhesive from forming an effective bond to the surface.
-The use of Tiler’s Primer (SBR) is also advised on all worn or porous timbers & composite boards.
+Timber surfaces receiving tiles should be clean, dust-free and clear of any surface coatings likely to impede the adhesive from forming an effective bond to the surface.
+The use of Tiler’s Primer (SBR) is also advised on all worn or porous timbers and composite boards.

-Where the above precautions have failed to secure a stable surface, free from deflection and movement, it will be necessary to over lay ection the existing board with water-resistant plyboard to a minimum 18mm resistant thickness, laid with staggered joints.
-Also battens to support the boards should be fixed to the base substrate at 300mm centres and then install the insulating layer and over-laying boards prior to tiling.
+Where the above precautions have failed to secure a stable surface, free from deflection and movement, it will be necessary to overlay the existing board with water-resistant plyboard to a minimum 18mm resistant thickness, laid with staggered joints.
+Also, battens to support the boards should be fixed to the base substrate at 300mm centres and then install the insulating layer and overlaying boards prior to tiling.

-NB: Do not proceed to fixing tiles if after all preparatory measures have been taken the floating floor still shows signs of deflection or movement likely to exceed the rigidity required by the ceramic tiles when subject to the anticipated loading.
+N.B.
+Do not proceed to fix the tiles if, after all preparatory measures have been taken, the floating floor still shows signs of deflection or movement likely to exceed the rigidity required by the ceramic tiles when subject to the anticipated loading.

-It is essential to ensure that the full perimeter of all floating floors is sealed with a silicone sealant based movement joint to a minimum of lant 6mm width (in accordance with BS 5385: Part 3 – 1989, clause 19 to 23).
+It is essential to ensure that the full perimeter of all floating floors is sealed with a silicone sealant-based movement joint to a minimum of least 6mm width (in accordance with BS 5385: Part 3 – 1989, clause 19 to 23).
 This requires joints at all perimeters of the tiled area, coincidental with existing structural movement joints in the substrate and across large floor areas at 8 to 10m intervals.